 Fertility problems in women with or at high risk for breast cancer are complicated because in general breast cancer is estrogen-sensitive, and conventional fertility treatments tend to increase estrogen levels and potentially aggravate cancer.
 At Innovation Fertility Preservation and IVF, Dr. Kutluk Oktay pioneered special fertility treatments for women with breast cancer, such as the use of letrozole and tamoxifen, both also used for breast cancer hormonal treatment.
-Patients are encouraged to seek out the services of Dr. Oktay and his highly trained staff, located in Harrison, New York and New York, New York if they have any questions concerning their reproductive health.
+Patients are encouraged to seek out the services of Dr. Oktay and his highly trained staff, located in New York, New York if they have any questions concerning their reproductive health.

 Although breast cancer can be effectively treated, the treatments used can leave behind lasting effects.
 Typical chemotherapy regimens (adjuvant and neoadjuvant) cause irreversible damage to a woman’s egg reserve and fertility, as the research of Dr. Oktay and others have shown.
 Dr. Oktay also pioneered research in the area in his leading research laboratory.

 In some instances, hormonal cancer treatments such as tamoxifen are recommended for up to ten years.
 Because these medications are harmful to any developing baby, one cannot conceive during that time.
 Dr. Oktay works with your cancer specialist to either carefully plan a break from your hormonal treatment, or use gestational carriers (surrogate mothers) to enable you to have children while you’re undergoing such treatments.

 Chemotherapy agents can also weaken the heart muscle or impair the kidney’s normal functioning.
 If your body isn’t healthy enough to carry a pregnancy, Dr. Oktay may recommend a gestational carrier to bear the child.